 Cranberry.
 Gingerbread.
 Dark Chocolate.
-That’s a lot of different holiday flavors in one cake, but I assure you they come together to create the quintessential Christmas taste.
+That's a lot of different holiday flavors in one cake, but I assure you they come together to create the quintessential Christmas taste, Cranberry Chocolate Gingerbread Cake.
 You may notice in the ingredient list that there is no molasses, which you would typically see in gingerbread, but I have recreated the tastes with the use of low-glycemic coconut sugar, pure maple syrup, and a hefty dose of ginger.

 I have a hard time digesting high levels of free-fructose, so I typically stay away from molasses despite it's high mineral content and health benefits.
 To understand different types of sugars and why I tend to use raw honey, pure maple syrup, and coconut sugar take a look at this article from Mark Sisson.